 - Set aside a solid block of time.
 We’re talking 3-4 hours, and more if you get extended time (usually 1.5 x traditional timing, but this can vary).

 - Make sure that you’ll be undisturbed.
 Put a sign on your door if you have to, or go to the library.
-Silence is golden for the diagnostic (and on test day)
+Silence is golden for the practice test (and on test day)

 - Gather your materials.
-Kristin has a great list for test day, and these are good things to keep with you during practice, as well.
+Here’s a great list for test day, and these are good things to keep with you during practice, as well.

 - Sit down with the test.
-Peter has given us an amazing list of free practice materials here, because Peter is awesome.
 You can get official practice from the ACT—and, of course, stellar materials from Magoosh.
 This is great especially if you want to take several practice tests, so you can track your scores.